South Fork Cliff Rock Climbing

 Perched high on a ridgeline, the South Fork Cliff has a commanding view of the upper Tieton basin that stretches clear to the desert hills of central Washington.
 To the west, Mt.
 Adams pops up above the Klickton Divide.
 It's a gorgeous place to climb.

 The cliff has two major aspects.
-The Astral Wall is a 160-foot blocky sport wall.
+The Astral Wall is a 170-foot blocky sport wall.
 The Main Wall has scores of vertical columns from 50 to over 100 feet high, with occasional bulges and roofs.

-South Fork is a summer and fall crag, with the season starting when the access roads melt out and extending into early November most years.
+South Fork is a summer and fall crag, with the season starting when the access roads melt out (usually in May) and extending into early November most years.
 The cliff gets a lot of sun and can get hot, but it's still possible to climb fairly comfortably at South Fork when it's over 100 degrees in Yakima.
 The main wall comes into the shade in early afternoon.

 Plan on a long, very dusty drive on Forest Service roads.
-While there are quicker ways to get to the cliff (especially if coming from the west), this one is the most straightforward.
+While there are quicker (and better) ways to get to the cliff (especially if coming from the west), this one is the most straightforward.